“This place has no WiFi and its boring.”

 So – I almost wrote a blog entry about how kids these days should get off of the internet and make their own fun.
 Like I did, back in my day.
 Then I was going to sit in my rocking chair and eat my prunes.

 I thought all winter about how I would write this entry.
 Then today I read a story in our local newspaper in which its medical columnist lamented that people spend too much time on their phones at restaurants.
+Thank you very much, magic sugar!
+It helps me a lot.
 I commented that said columnist spends too much time writing about what other people need to stop doing.
 Then I remembered the blog entry that I almost wrote.